capu-bia/fingerprint-r503-mqtt/README.md

 State field can be:

 * error: something is not working
-* wrong: a wrong fingerprint has be detected, can be used as alarm trigger
+* wrong: a wrong fingerprint has been detected, can be used as alarm trigger
 * match: a recognized fingerprint has been detected
 * wait: fingerprint sensor is waiting for a finger